January 13, 2021

 Dress appropriately.
 This usually means business casual or scrubs and if you have any questions you can ask the healthcare professional who will be allowing you on their service.

 At Global Pre-Meds we provide you with International standard PPE for each day that you are on the hospital frontlines.
 We have selected medical doctors who will serve as engaging, professional mentors for you during the entirety of your program.

 Your mentors will not only ensure your safety in the hospital, but they will make sure you get to observe a balance of medical cases and surgeries that represent what they see on a day to day basis.

 We have separate sessions for our high school students and our university or gap year students.
 The only difference is that there is a higher level of supervision for our 16 to 18 year old high school students.
 Other than that, your experience is just as exciting and educational.

 We currently offer two programs.
-You can Shadow a Doctor in the Dominican Republic or explore Medicine in African Culture in Tanzania.
+You can get hospital doctor shadowing experience in the Dominican Republic or gain global health experience in Tanzania.
 Both programs provide unique learning experiences for pre-med and pre-health students that are sure to make your resume stand out.